dotfinally/finallyreact/README.md

 ## Contribute

-Anyone is welcome to see source code, contribute new code, give suggestions for improvements, request features, or report issues.
+Anyone is welcome to see source code, contribute new code, give suggestions for improvements, request new features, or report issues.
 If you find a problem or have an idea for a new feature, please create an Issue on [GitHub](https://github.com/dotfinally/finallyreact).

 ### Issues